CCIM4054-2022/project-group-2/README.md

 ###### GAME SPECS:
 - Nokia snake game with 2 players
 - 2 players compete on the same board
-- players eat food spawned on a random location on the board to increase their length, which acts as their health
+- Players eat food spawned on a random location on the board to increase their length, which acts as their health
-- players lose length when their own "food timer" runs out and when they run in to solid obstacles, such as a players tail or a boundary wall
+- Players lose length when their own "food timer" runs out and when they run in to solid obstacles, such as a players tail or a boundary wall
-- a player loses when their length reaches 0, and the other player is declared winner
+- A player loses when their length reaches 0, and the other player is declared winner

 ###### GAME FUNCTIONALITY:
 - Directional inputs are made through the keyboard